A Message from Mayor Martinez

 Planning Applications and Zoning: Planning applications may be submitted and will be processed electronically during the period from March 17th and until further notice.
 For detailed information, click here.
 While City Offices remain closed under the Shelter in Place Order for Alameda County the Planning Division is experiencing a high volume of email correspondence.
 It may take 24-48 hours for you to receive a response.
 Thank you for your patience.

-Permit Application and Plan Review: For detailed information, click here.
+Building and Fire Permit Application and Plan Review: For detailed information, click here.
 While City Offices remain closed under the Shelter in Place Order for Alameda County the Building Division is experiencing a high volume of email correspondence.
 It may take 24-48 hours for you to receive a response.
 Thank you for your patience.

 Small Business & Non-Profit Community: There are several disaster relief and assistance programs available for the small business and non-profit communities.
 Alameda County and the City of Emeryville have also issued guidelines to assist employers in navigating through this crisis.
 Resources for businesses impacted by the pandemic are changing daily.
 Please click here for the latest information from the Economic Development and Housing Division, or contact Chadrick Smalley at firstname.lastname@example.org.